mateusz-kopec-anywhere/aw-assignment/README.md

    posts from category on which user currently is.
 The title of this list should be category name.
 List item should redirect to post after click.

-Please don't spend longer than 3-4 hrs on the assignment.
 When your work will be done create Pull Request to main branch keeping best practices of git flow you were using so far.
+Please provide your solution in best way you think it can be done.
+Use coding practices that you usually use.
+Leave code clean and ready to review.